 3. Music Instruments

-Drums, shakers, microphones, xylophones - all are fun toys for working on skills such as: turn-taking (e.g. My turn to shake!
-Your turn to shake!”), imitation (microphones are super motivating for this skill - you say a sound/word into the microphone and then the child copies); verbs/action words (e.g. hit, bang, drum, shake); patterning/sequencing (e.g. teaching a simple rhythmic pattern or song); and pacing for kids who have a stutter or need to slow down their rate of speech (drums work especially well for this).
-In addition for “themed” instruments (e.g. we have a “bee” shaker and a “bug” xylophone), we might use the instruments for pretend play.
-For example, having the bee “sting” the child or the bug “crawling” up their leg.
+Drums, shakers, microphones, xylophones – all are fun toys for working on skills such as: turn-taking (e.g. My turn to shake!
+Your turn to shake!”), imitation (microphones are super motivating for this skill – you say a sound/word into the microphone and then the child copies); verbs/action words (e.g. hit, bang, drum, shake); patterning/sequencing (e.g. teaching a simple rhythmic pattern or song); and pacing for kids who have a stutter or need to slow down their rate of speech (drums work especially well for this).
+In addition to “themed” instruments (e.g., we have a “bee” shaker and a “bug” xylophone), we might use the instruments for pretend play.
+For example, having the bee “sting” the child or the bug “crawl” up their leg.

 4. Early Toddler Toys

-Anything that spins or pops up - or both - is sure to be a winner with the toddler crowd.
+Anything that spins or pops up – or both – is sure to be a winner with the toddler crowd.
 Some of our favorites are the Playskool Tumble N Twirl, the Winnie the Pooh Spinning Honey Pot, and the Super Spiral Play Tower.
 These are great for early language skills, including production of the words/signs for “more,” “go,” “again,” “play,” and “all done.”
 Receptively, use these toys to support kids who are learning to follow basic 1-2 step directions.
-In addition, these toys are conducive to working on early social/play skills such as waiting, eye gaze (e.g. wait until the child looks at you to indicate the desire for another turn), and joint attention.
+In addition, these toys are conducive to working on early social/play skills such as waiting, eye gaze (e.g., wait until the child looks at you to indicate the desire for another turn), and joint attention.

 5. Toddler Puzzles

 Think simple puzzles, such as ones with limited pieces or that have specified spaces for each piece (like this Melissa and Doug animal puzzle).
 These are great motivators and allow you to target sounds, signs, or words for “more,” “puzzle,” “want,” and “all done.”
-We also use puzzles like this quite a bit for busy, easily distractible kids during testing -- complete a set amount of tasks on the assessment and “earn” a puzzle piece!
+We also use puzzles like this quite a bit for busy, easily distractible kids during testing — complete a set amount of tasks on the assessment and “earn” a puzzle piece!
 For our kiddos who like order and routine-oriented tasks, puzzles are a good way to work on joint attention, turn-taking, and initiation.
-In addition, having a variety of puzzles with animals, food, transportation, etc. can support building vocabulary skills.
+In addition, having a variety of puzzles with animals, food, transportation, etc., can support building vocabulary skills.

 6. Piggy Banks and Other In/Out Toys

-As mentioned above, toddlers love to put things into containers and to take them out.
+As mentioned above, toddlers love to put things into containers and take them out.
 Love.
-So we make sure to have a few items around such as toy piggy banks and “cookie jars” that are made just for this purpose.
+So we make sure to have a few items around, such as toy piggy banks and “cookie jars” that are made just for this purpose.
 Anything that fits in the opening slot makes its way in.
-These are great toys for working on early signs and verbal language, as they are conducive to words such as: open, close, more, in, out, and want.
+These are great toys for working on early signs and verbal language, as they are conducive to words such as open, close, more, in, out, and want.
 Turn-taking is another skill that can be targeted with these toys, as is learning how to choose purposefully between two items.